dustinpfister/blog_posts/_posts/canvas-example-game-breakout.md

 ### 2.5 - Add one or more balls to a state

+This method will add a count of balls to the balls array.

 ```
     // make a ball object
     var addBalls = function (state, count) {